davidfcarr/rsvpmaker/README.txt

 * Schedule and promote events of all sorts: conferences, classes, seminars, speaking events, parties and weddings are a few common uses.
 * Register attendees, prompting them to enter whatever information you need, including the names of guests.
 * Collect money using PayPal or Stripe.
-* Promote your event on social media and send out email list invitations using the integration with MailChimp.
+* Promote your event on social media and send out email list invitations using the integrations with MailChimp and MailPoet.
 Can also be used to for email newsletters based on blog posts or event roundups from your website.
 * Create webinars and other online events leveraging free resources like the YouTube Live service.
 * Use the Limited Time Content Gutenberg block -- a wrapper block that can include paragraphs, images, and other content -- to set a start and/or end time for the display of content.
 Useful for promoting events and limited time pricing on your home page or in the body of a blog post, without looking foolish if you forget to take down those promotions.